timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 ### Build on the NFT Starter Kit
 Congratulations!
 You’re now up and running with NFT data and TimescaleDB.
-Check out our [NFT Starter Kit](https://github.com/timescale/wip-crypto-starter) to use as your starting point to build your own, more complex NFT analysis projects.
+Check out our [NFT Starter Kit][nft-starter-kit] to use as your starting point to build your own, more complex NFT analysis projects.

 The Starter Kit contains: